 Bankruptcy is complex and can have serious and far-reaching consequences, so it’s important that you have personal, tailored advice before you make any decisions.
 This page contains only general information.
 If you’re considering bankruptcy, call a financial counsellor on 1800 007 007 for a discussion about your personal situation.
 Financial counsellors do give free advice (and assistance for some people) if you are considering bankruptcy.

 Essentially, you should only consider bankruptcy once you’ve exhausted all other options for dealing with your debt.
 While it may have a positive impact on your life and provide you with a fresh start financially, it can also have significant negative consequences.

 These include the loss of your home and other assets, making it difficult for you to obtain credit and limiting your employability.
 If you declare bankruptcy, your name will also be listed on a public record, the National Personal Insolvency Index.

 To be eligible for bankruptcy you must ‘have a connection’ to Australia.
 This usually means being an Australian resident or having a place of business in Australia.
 You can apply to go bankrupt if you have a debt of any amount you can’t pay.
 Your creditors can force you into bankruptcy if you owe more than $10,000 in total.
 This $10,000 threshold came into effect 1 January 2021.
 Prior to 25 March 2020 the threshold was $5,000.

 How to apply

 Only apply for bankruptcy if you’ve already spoken to a financial counsellor to make sure you understand the consequences and are comfortable with your choice.

-1 The Bankruptcy Form is available on the Australian Financial Security Authority’s website.
+1 The Bankruptcy Form is available on the AFSA website.
 This page has detailed instructions on the next steps.

 2 To access the Bankruptcy Form, you will need to: